michaelwang1997/hunger-games/deliverables/iteration-02.plan.md

 #### Goals and tasks

  * The goal for this iteration is to have a functional user interface, as well as interactivity between our application and an external database.
 We aim to complete the core components of the application by the deadline, which consist of a navigation drawer, map, "Login" page, "Create Event" page, "My Events" page, and "All Events" page.
 The user should be able to enter data, have it stored in a database, populate the map, and view the entered data on the my events and all events pages.
 The user should also be able to declare their interest in events within their proximity.
 In order to achieve these goals, the front-end and back-end teams will work towards a common objective, yet take on distinct roles and coordinate at frequent intervals to ensure the components are compatible.
 By partitioning the workload this way, we will be able to make steady progress leading up to the deadline.
+* Front-end goals: The aim is to complete the core components of the application which includes of a navigation drawer, map, "Login" page, "Create Event" page, "My Events" page, and "All Events" page.
+As the layout of these pages does not rely on the back-end implementation this team can work on it separately and integrate it later.
+* Back-end goals: Set up a database, yet undecided which one, to store user information as well as any data such as events.
+The database will be used to populate the map with event markers as well as allow users to view events they created/all events.
+Notifications will currently be sent to all users but the plan is to implement targeted notifications by this iteration if possible but that feature will definitely be part of the MVP.
+* The mockup generated from the previous iteration will heavily influence which functions the backend implements as those are the ones users will have access to.

 #### Artifacts